 A draft of the LTCP was submitted for public comment, as well as to the EPA and the District Department of Health in June 2001.
 After addressing public comments, the final LTCP proposed significant reductions in CSO compared to the draft plan and was approved by the District Department of Health in August 2003 and by EPA in November 2004.
 On March 25, 2005, DC Water and the District government entered into a Consent Decree (Civil Action No. 1:00-cv-00183-TFH) with the United States Department of Justice (DOJ) and the EPA.
 This Consent Decree established a schedule for the implementation of the LTCP.
-In 2010, DC Water renamed the LTCP the DC Clean Rivers Proiect.

-On May 20, 2015, DC Water, District of Columbia, EPA and DOJ announced an agreement to modify the March 2005 consent decree to allow for large-scale green infrastructure (GI) installations and other modifications to the DC Clean Rivers Project impacting the Potomac River and Rock Creek watersheds.
+In 2010, DC Water renamed the LTCP the DC Clean Rivers Project.
+On May 20, 2015, DC Water, District of Columbia, EPA and DOJ announced an agreement to modify the March 2005 consent decree to allow for large scale green infrastructure (GI) installations and other modifications to the DC Clean Rivers Project impacting the Potomac River and Rock Creek watersheds.
 The modification was approved and became effective on January 14, 2016.
+On December 22, 2020, a nonmaterial modification of the Consent Decree was filed revising the magnitude of GI to be constructed based on the results of the practicability assessment prepared by DC Water.